Guide to Selecting the Right Antenna

 This ground plane follows the same principles as the antenna - a larger surface allows for a larger fraction of the wavelength.

 Ideally a surface with a diameter greater than one wavelength (about 35cm for Telstra Next-G 850MHz) will perform best, smaller surfaces down to 9cm will produce acceptable results (quarter wave).

-Magnetic antennas are ideal for vehicles, and also make great indoor household antennas when mounted on filing cabinets and windowsills.
-Their compact design makes for an ideal travelling companion.
+Magnetic antennas are ideal for vehicles; they also make great indoor household antennas when mounted on filing cabinets and windowsills.
+Their compact design means they're an ideal travelling companion.

 Although designed for metal surfaces, this type of antenna can be used on any surface, but will produce a gain 3dB less than what is stated - for example, a 7dBi magnetic antenna on a wood surface produces a 4dBi gain.

 The odd looking TV antenna on thousands of house roofs, is the most common example of a Yagi antenna.